aphp/edsnlp/docs/pipelines/misc/consultation-dates.md

 ### The `consultation_mention` terms

-This list contains terms directly refering to consultations, such as "_Consultation du..._" or "_Compte rendu du..._".
+This list contains terms directly referring to consultations, such as "_Consultation du..._" or "_Compte rendu du..._".
 This list is the only one activated by default since it is fairly precise an not error-prone.

 ### The `town_mention` terms

 This list contains the towns of each AP-HP's hospital.
-Its goal is to fetch dates mentionned as "_Paris, le 13 décembre 2015_".
-It has a high recall but poor precision, since those dates can often be dates of letter redaction instea of consultation dates.
+Its goal is to fetch dates mentioned as "_Paris, le 13 décembre 2015_".
+It has a high recall but poor precision, since those dates can often be dates of letter redaction instead of consultation dates.

 ### The `document_date_mention` terms

-This list contains expressions mentionning the date of creation/edition of a document, such as "_Date du rapport: 13/12/2015_" or "_Signé le 13/12/2015_".
+This list contains expressions mentioning the date of creation/edition of a document, such as "_Date du rapport: 13/12/2015_" or "_Signé le 13/12/2015_".
 As for `town_mention`, it has a high recall but is prone to errors since document date and consultation date aren't necessary similar.

 !!! note